fare-patches/gerbil-wiki/The-Standard-Library-Build-Tool.md

 ### Building static executables

 Static executables are simply to build:
-- the executable are specified with the `static-exe:` build spec
+- the executable are specified with the `static-exe:` build spec in place of `exe:`.
-- the make invocation needs `static: #t` to be specified so that static compilation artifacts are built for modules
+- the make invocation needs `static: #t` to be specified so that static compilation artifacts are built for modules.

 However, there is a nuance: you usually don't want to build static executables with debug introspection as this will blow the executable size significantly.